swcarpentry/git-novice/04-changes.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Go through the modify-add-commit cycle for single and multiple files.
+> *   The modify-add-commit cycle for single and multiple files
-> *   Explain where information is stored at each stage.
+> *   Storing information at each stage of Git commit workflow

 Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.